Producers Guild of America: New Media Council

+Produced By

 Produced By Conference

 Since 2009, the Producers Guild has presented the "Produced By Conference", held annually in June on a studio lot in the Los Angeles area.
 In 2011, the Conference was held at Disney/ABC Studios.
 Each Conference offers a variety of educational sessions designed to promote the newest information about the state of the entertainment industry marketplace and allow experienced producers to share the benefit of their experience with emerging professionals.
 The "Produced By Conference" also offers a variety of other programs, including extensive vendor displays and technology demonstrations, numerous representatives of local, state and international film commissions, small-group Mentoring Roundtable discussions, and a variety of networking events, including the traditional Friday night Kick-Off Party.

 Speakers at past conferences have included James Cameron, Clint Eastwood, Mark Cuban, Ted Turner, Gale Anne Hurd, Marshall Herskovitz, Mark Gordon, Hawk Koch, Alan Ball, Kathleen Kennedy, Matthew Weiner, Richard D. Zanuck, James L. Brooks, Douglas Wick, Lucy Fisher, Roger Corman, Norman Lear, Lawrence Gordon, Francis Ford Coppola, Seth Rogen, Kevin Smith, and Lauren Shuler Donner.

 In 2011, the "Produced By Conference" was presented in association with AFCI Locations.

 Since 2014, the Producers Guild of America has presented "Produced By: New York", a single-day conference event held annually in New York City.
-Speakers and guests at "Produced By: New York" have included Michael Moore, Alejandro González Iñárritu, Jake Gyllenhaal, Donna Gigliotti, James Schamus, Jenni Konner, Darren Aronofsky, Barbara Hall and Cathy Schulman, among others.
+Speakers and guests at "Produced By: New York" have included Michael Moore, Alejandro González Iñárritu, Jake Gyllenhaal, Donna Gigliotti, James Schamus, Jenni Konner, Darren Aronofsky, Barbara Hall, and Cathy Schulman, among others.

+Produced By magazine

+Created by Vance Van Petton during his time serving as National Executive Director of the PGA, Produced By is an industry driven newsletter that highlights achievements in the producing field.

+Harvey Weinstein controversy

+Harvey Weinstein is an American film producer, convicted sex offender, and member of the PGA until November 2017, when Weinstein faced sexual abuse allegations dating back to the late 1970s.
+By October, over 80 women had accused Weinstein of sexual harassment or assault.
+These accusations ignited the #MeToo movement on social media, leading to similar allegations against numerous influential figures globally, a phenomenon dubbed the "Weinstein effect".

+Weinstein brothers awarded 2013 "Milestone Award"

+Weinstein and his brother Bob were honored by the PGA during its 2013 awards ceremony.
+They were bestowed with the Milestone Award, the guild's most prestigious accolade.